-Fonda Porter - fporter@louisburg.edu - 919-497-3205 Dr. Michael Safley - msafley@louisburg.edu - 919-497-3231 Ann O'Malley - yourhealth@louisburg.edu - 919-497-1399
+Toni Cochis - tcochis@louisburg.edu - 919-497-3420 Anna Hughes - ahughes@louisburg.edu - 919-497-3231

 Information about sex discrimination or harassment shared with these confidential resources typically will not be reported to other Louisburg College personnel (including the Title IX Coordinator), to the Respondent, or to others, unless the disclosing individual gives their consent to the disclosure or the law requires it (as may be the case with abuse involving a minor or under conditions involving imminent physical harm, for example).
 (Confidential resources may report non-identifying statistical information to the Title IX Coordinator for recordkeeping and compliance purposes.)